2026 Conference Sessions

 ◾ Connect these trends to your institution’s specific goals and challenges.

-◾ Gain insight from aggregated data
+◾ Gain insight from aggregated data, including patterns emerging from annual giving programs.

 The Value of Good Data in Developing Dashboard and Reporting Solutions